Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Bonneyville Mill County Park

-Plan to bike or walk a portion of the Pumpkinvine Bike Trail, Middlebury to Shipshewana is about 10 miles round trip.
+Next, plan to bike or walk a portion of the Pumpkinvine Bike Trail.
+The path from Middlebury to Shipshewana is about 10 miles round trip.
 The paved trail is great!

 Pumpkinvine Bike Trail